RACCER: Towards Reachable and Certain Counterfactual Explanations for Reinforcement Learning: RACCER

 One of the main qualities of counterfactual explanations is that they deliver the desired outcome.
 Asking the user to put their time and effort into changing the model inputs, only to obtain another unsatisfactory output can have detrimental effects on user trust in the system.
-During the time that is needed to convert the original instance into a counterfactual, conditions of the task can change, rendering the counterfactual invalid.
-For example, imagine a user unsuccessfully applying for a loan, and receiving a counterfactual explanation, suggesting them to increase their income to be approved.
-Conditions for approving a loan can change during the time it takes the user to change their income (e.g., change jobs, get promoted), and previously proposed counterfactual can lead to another denied loan request.
+During the time that is needed to convert the original instance into a counterfactual, the conditions of the task can change, rendering the counterfactual invalid.

-Similarly, in RL, the stochastic nature of the environment can make a counterfactual instance invalid during the time it takes the user to obtain it.
-To ensure that users are presented with counterfactuals that are likely to produce desired output, we propose \textit{stochastic certainty}.
+In RL, the stochastic nature of the environment can make a counterfactual instance invalid during the time it takes to reach it from the original state.
+To ensure that users are presented with counterfactuals that are likely to produce the desired output, we propose \textit{stochastic certainty}.
 For instance $x$, a sequence of actions $A$, black-box model $M$ and the desired action $a'$ stochastic certainty is defined as:

 where $A(x)$ is a state obtained by applying actions from $A$ to state $x$.
 Intuitively, stochastic certainty measures the probability of the desired outcome still being chosen by $M$ after the time it takes to navigate to the counterfactual state.
 By maximizing stochastic certainty we promote sequences of actions that more often lead to the desired outcome.